 After you click OK, the kernel output products are generated.
 If the pre-synthesized kernel or netlist kernel option is chosen, then synthesis can run.
 If synthesis has previously run, it uses those outputs, regardless if they are stale.
 The kernel Xilinx Object (XO) file is generated in the exports directory of the Vivado kernel project.

 At this point, you can close the Vivado kernel project.
-If the Vivado kernel project was invoked from the Vitis IDE, the example host code called host_example.cpp and kernel Xilinx Object (XO) files are automatically imported into the ./src folder of the appropriate sub-project of the application project in the Vitis IDE.
+If the Vivado kernel project was invoked from the Vitis IDE, you can add the example host code called host_example.cpp and the kernel object (XO) file into the ./src folder of the appropriate sub-project of the application project in the Vitis IDE.
 Refer to Adding Sources for more information.